The Buddhist Temples of Mae Hong Son

 The Temples of Pai

 Temples are not the main attractions of this small town but there are a number of historically interesting and beautiful Buddhist temples in Pai.
-The article about the temples of Pai is under construction.
+You can find information on Temples in Pai such as the Wat Nam Hu, Wat Sri Don Chai, and Wat Thung Pong on the Things to do in Pai page.